-Parker holds a Ph.D. in sociology from the University of California at Berkeley, along with ten honorary doctorates, two Distinguished Achievement Awards from the National Educational Press Association, and an Award of Excellence from the Associated Church Press.
+Parker holds a Ph.D. in sociology from the University of California at Berkeley, as well as eleven honorary doctorates, two Distinguished Achievement Awards from the National Educational Press Association, and an Award of Excellence from the Associated Church Press.
 In 2010, Palmer was given the William Rainey Harper Award whose previous recipients include Margaret Mead, Elie Wiesel, and Paolo Freire.
-In 2011, he was named an Utne Reader Visionary, one of "25 people who are changing your world.
+In 2011, he was named an Utne Reader Visionary, one of "25 people who are changing your world."

-A note from Parker
+A Note from Parker

-As founder and senior partner of the Center for Courage & Renewal, I take deep pride in the way this small non-profit organization provides support for people in the serving professions.Since 1997—working through a network that now numbers 200 facilitators across the United States, Canada and Australia—the Center has offered programs to help teachers, physicians, clergy and others “rejoin soul and role,” renewing their passion for their work, reclaiming its basic values and deepening their service to others.
+Since 1994—working through a network that now numbers 200 facilitators across the United States, Canada and Australia—the Center has offered programs to help teachers, physicians, clergy and others “rejoin soul and role,” renewing their passion for their work, reclaiming its basic values and deepening their service to others.

 The Center's staff has done a remarkable job of putting wheels on some of the things I wrote about in The Courage to Teach, A Hidden Wholeness, and Let Your Life Speak.
 Amazingly, more than 50,000 people have been directly touched by Courage & Renewal programs and retreats to date.

-At age 74 it's clear to me that, of all the things I've put my hand to, the Center's work is the most important.
+At age 75 it's clear to me that, of all the things I've put my hand to, the Center's work is the most important.
 That's why I've decided to give this work most of my energies in the years ahead.